lukablagoje/temporal-patterns-of-reciprocity-in-communication-networks/README.md

 The project comprises several Jupyter notebooks, each dedicated to a distinct phase of the research:

 1. **shuffling_resampling_null_model_functions.ipynb**: Scripts to generate shuffled (resampled) networks (graphs) based on different hypotheses.
+2. **median_based_hypothesis_test.ipynb**: Describes how the median-based hypothesis test is performed

-# Data
+# Data:
+Intermediate data used is uploaded in the pickle (.pkl) format.
+Measures are computed in the shuffled datasets - **shuffled_calls_measures.pkl**  and the original empirical datasets - **original_results.pkl**.

-To access the data used in the research (SMS, calls, e-mails, Twitter), please refer to this [GitHub repository](https://github.com/dynamicalsystemsceu/data)
+To access the  full data used in the research (SMS, calls, e-mails, Twitter), please refer to this [GitHub repository](https://github.com/dynamicalsystemsceu/data)